 In the first months of his career as a designer, Lock worked for Ralph Stevens, the landscape architect who designed several of Santa Barbara’s best-known estate gardens, including Casa del Herrero.
+Lock collaborated on the design with Francis T. Underhill, with contributions by Ralph Stevens and antiquarians Arthur and Mildred Byne.
 Landscape historian and former executive director of Casa del Herrero Molly Barker noted that while modifying the design of “The Casa,” Lockwood recognized that the structure of Beaux Arts landscapes, the predominant genre of the turn of the century, could be adapted to include subtropical and exotic plantings, emphasizing the locality of Santa Barbara horticultural diversity and its climate.
 This, along with his use of the foreground juxtaposed with distant views, made him a linchpin between Beaux Arts aesthetic and modern design.

 Lock soon left to establish his own design business, maintaining a small office so that he could retain control of all aspects of his work.
 David Streatfield, in California Gardens: Creating a New Eden, describes Lock’s approach to design: “de Forest’s designs often used clear formal and axial geometries combined with carefully selected plants complementing the colors and textures of the regional landscape.
 His horticultural knowledge was considerable and he played a major role in introducing and experimenting with the use of new plants from South Africa.
 Rejecting stylistic eclecticism his designs are notable for very simple detailing and bold, sometimes theatrical effects achieved entirely with plants” (Streatfield 1994).